lucasvolkmer/d2l-en-branch/chapter_preliminaries/ndarray.md

 ## Exercícios

-1. Run the code in this section.
-Change the conditional statement `X == Y` in this section to `X < Y` or `X > Y`, and then see what kind of tensor you can get.
-2. Replace the two tensors that operate by element in the broadcasting mechanism with other shapes, e.g., 3-dimensional tensors.
-Is the result the same as expected?
 1. Execute o código nesta seção.
 Altere a declaração condicional `X == Y` nesta seção para` X < Y` ou `X > Y`, e então veja que tipo de tensor você pode obter.
 1. Substitua os dois tensores que operam por elemento no mecanismo de transmissão por outras formas, por exemplo, tensores tridimensionais.
 O resultado é o mesmo que o esperado?